 • Hypervigilance (on constant “red alert”)

-Our government has a serious surveillance issue that seems to rise to the level of an addiction, I think it is clear to most people that the amount of surveillance is excessive.
+I think it is clear to most people that the amount of government and commercial surveillance is excessive.
 Historically there have been rises of secret police and spying organizations all over the world that get more and more corrupt and paranoid over time.
-I see this as an organizational level expression of the PTSD symptom of hypervigilance.
+This can be seen as an organizational level expression of the PTSD symptom of hypervigilance.

-We spend 54 cents of every federal dollar on some for of “defense” while families go hungry, exorbitant costs prevent people from getting access to healthcare, and and our infrastructures crumble.
-Political leaders of various stripes feel compelled to ensure we keep an obscene amount of money going to “defense” and we keep producing defense weapon after defense weapon for fairly non existent threats.
+We spend 54 cents of every “discretionary” federal dollar on some for of “defense” while families go hungry, exorbitant costs prevent people from getting access to healthcare, and and our infrastructures crumble.
+Political leaders of various stripes feel compelled to ensure we keep an obscene amount of money going to “defense” and we keep producing defense weapon after defense weapon for fairly non existent threats, or ones we create.

 • Feeling jumpy and easily startled